 Contact information for one reference who is an IUPUI faculty or staff member who has advised, supervised, or observed the applicant’s community-based/civic engagement experience(s).

-ESSAY PROMPT FOR UNDERGRADUATES: Applicants are asked to upload an essay no more than 1,000 words that address the following statement: "I have a responsibility and a commitment to use the knowledge and skills I have gained as an undergraduate college student to collaborate with others who may be different from me to help address issues in society.”
+ESSAY PROMPT FOR UNDERGRADUATES: Applicants are asked to upload an essay no more than 1,000 words that address the following statement: "I have a responsibility and a commitment to use the knowledge and skills I have gained as an undergraduate college student to collaborate with others across difference to address social issues.”
 Applicants are asked to explain the ways in which they agree or disagree with this statement and provide personal examples.
 The definition and dimensions of a civic-minded graduate should serve to inform your essay.